ha-tradelab/tornado_skeleton/README.md

 Tornado Skeleton is a project that aims to set a coding convention and a project structure to follow when developing an API using the Python Tornado Framework.

+This skeleton is heavily inspired by Gandalf (https://github.com/tradelab/gandalf), one would like to check it to see how it is used.

 ## Project Structure
 ```
 tornado_skeleton/